Nemikolh/oil-rs/parsers/README.md

 template my_template [] -> (event1, event2) // ...
 ```

 1. Definition of a template with no parameters.
+Examples
 `(1a)` and `(1b)` are equivalent.

 2. Parentheses are used for argument.
 You can specify
 as many as you want.

 3. Template can also trigger events such as `close`, `play`, ...
 Anything you want.
 They appear after the `->` syntax.
+Examples
 `(3a)` and `(3b)` are equivalent.

 4. As you can have many parameters, you can trigger